m4sterbunny/Demo/source/pages/portfolio.rst

 I cleaned up the YAML/Swagger to ensure that the API is described correctly and assists the user effectively.
 I also "proofed", i.e. I fixed those issues that affect quality, such as ensuring consistency of the English language variant and style applied.

-Upstart_ Commerce have their Open API 3.0 documentation publicly available.
+Upstart_ Commerce have its Open API 3.0 documentation publicly available.
 This is one of the larger API sets that I cleaned up.
 Working with the Russian dev team across Slack, the docs are now fully compliant and consistent (US English).

 Faria
 *****

 The largest API set that I have cleaned is for Faria, for whom I cleaned multiple APIs.
 There is no intention to make these API documents publicly available.
-I have, therefore, provided a brief introduction and provide the smallest possible Faria_ endpoint specification.
+I have, therefore, provided a brief introduction and the smallest possible Faria_ endpoint specification.

 The docs are now fully compliant and consistent (US English for the APIs, UK English for the high-level client support documentation).

 SMTP2GO
 *******

 Initially, the documentation site was built in Redoc.ly.
 I edited and augmented the existing specification by working directly with the YAML.
-The team then moved to the single page site builder Slate.
+The team then moved to the single-page site builder Slate.
 I worked with the developers across Asana, Slack, and GitHub until we had the functionality they required.
 The smtp2go_ documentation is now live.

 Cloud RF
 ********